bdcrops/module-declarative/db.md

 ***

-## Magento 2  DB ALL Question Sulotion
+# Magento 2  DB ALL Question Solution

 ****